seashell/drago/README.md

 ## Roadmap
 - [ ] Website
 - [ ] Code coverage
-- [ ] Backend API for issuing volatile tokens
+- [x] Backend API for issuing volatile tokens
 - [ ] Integration with Hashicorp Vault
 - [ ] Integration with userspace WireGuard implementations such as `cloudflare/boringtun`
 - [ ] Integration with firewall tools for more sophisticated networking rules
+- [ ] Auto-join and auto-meshing modes
+- [ ] Automatic IP assignment and discovery

 ## License
 Drago is released under the Apache 2.0 license.
 See LICENSE.txt